The Restoration of the Historic Depot

 Each year we make more progress on the restoration of the Historic Depot in terms of progress and community involvement.
 With the completion of the Grand Lobby, the Archives Room, the Freight Room Museum and the Restrooms, we were able to host more private and community events and open our doors to those who wish to learn more about how the railroad impacted not only Marysville but the State of Kansas.

-We have a busy work calendar for 202 w4ith the following projects slated to be completed
+We have a busy work calendar for 2026 with the following projects slated to be completed

 - Complete the "Presentation Center" in the Trainmen Room